-With the ongoing questions of displacement and uncertainty attached to Brexit, award-winning photographer Anna Liminowicz highlights how outstanding photography can tell modern love stories, with her portrait photography project 'Between the Blocks'.
+With the ongoing questions of displacement and uncertainty, award-winning photographer Anna Liminowicz highlights how outstanding photography can tell modern love stories, with her portrait photography project 'Between the Blocks'.

 A visual project that began with a simple afternoon nap, has been nurtured into a visual masterpiece.

 Anna Liminowicz, captures the honest and heartwarming story of a couple who moved from Poland to the United Kingdom in the hope of finding acceptance and a place they can call their own.
 We spoke to Anna to find out the highs and lows of working on Between the Blocks – an emotive and unique photography project.

 Images of Love take everyday moments and make them an extraordinary story

 What was it that attracted you to the family?
 And how did this influence the way you approached the project?

 Attracted me?
 Amazed me!
 They are direct, live without masks, and don’t ‘create’ themselves into something they are not.

 When I first met them in 2013, I was studying press photography at the University of Warsaw in Poland.
 My group got a homework assignment and our teacher, Anna Bedyńska, suggested we do a photographic report titled Moment.

 I was visiting a friend in Gdansk, Poland, who was to be my subject for the photography assignment.
 She was at a crossroads in her life - she had just quit working and was suffering from health problems.
 However, in the end I wasn’t convinced that it would be good enough material to pass the upcoming exam.